blockprotocol/blockprotocol/rfcs/text/0408-versioning-types.md

 ## What is a "version" of a Type

 Any published (accessible) iteration of a Type can be considered a "version" of the Type.
-Once a specific iteration of a type is made accessible via a URI, it should be considered immutable.
+Once a specific iteration of a type is made accessible via a URL, it should be considered immutable.

 - This means that any change made to the Type (for example changing the description, adding a field, etc) constitutes reason for a new version.
 - If multiple changes are made prior to making it accessible (i.e. batching the changes), then a separate version is not needed for each individual change, but they can all be 'released' together.

-## URI Format and Version Numbers
+## URL Format and Version Numbers

-Type URIs, and their version numbers are defined as outlined in the [Guide-level explanation](#guide-level-explanation).
+Type URLs, and their version numbers are defined as outlined in the [Guide-level explanation](#guide-level-explanation).

-### Support for 'Canonical URIs'
+### Support for 'Canonical URLs'

 Other systems often allow for "canonical" URLs which can extend a versioned URL scheme with some more functionality.
 [W3C recommends](https://www.w3.org/2005/05/tr-versions) the use of: